 Another reason for longer content is that the greater your word count, the more link-backs you’ll get usually.

-I’ve mentioned before that long content garners more link-backs.
+We’ve mentioned before that long content garners more link-backs.
 Here’s the proof from a Moz test:

 The correlation couldn’t be clearer.